reidsolon/template-nuxt/rules/styling.md

 </template>

 <script setup lang="ts">
-const currentMessage = ref("");
+const currentMessage = ref('');
 const isLoading = ref(false);
-const userMessage = ref("How can AI help with my project?");
+const userMessage = ref('How can AI help with my project?');
 const aiResponse = ref(
-  "I can help you with various aspects of your project including code generation, debugging, architecture decisions, and best practices.
-What specific area would you like assistance with?", );
+  'I can help you with various aspects of your project including code generation, debugging, architecture decisions, and best practices.
+What specific area would you like assistance with?'
+);

 const sendMessage = async () => {